Residents of Moscow and St. Petersburg may see the Northern Lights on New Year's Eve

 But the probability of capturing this phenomenon in Murmansk is much higher

 Due to powerful solar flares on the morning of December 30, residents of Moscow and St. Petersburg may see the Northern Lights on New Year's Eve.
-However, the probability of this phenomenon is not very high, noted the head of the Solar Astronomy Laboratory of the Institute of Space Research (IKI) of the Russian Academy of Sciences, Sergei Bogachev.
+However, the probability of this phenomenon is not the highest, noted Sergey Bogachev, head of the Laboratory of Solar Astronomy at the Institute of Space Research (IKI) of the Russian Academy of Sciences.

 According to him, the probability of the Northern Lights on New Year's Eve in Moscow is 20%, in St. Petersburg — about 40%, in the Murmansk region — 70%.

 But the situation is very dynamic.
 It can swing in any direction.
-On the Sun, on the morning of December 30, there were two class X flares.
+Two class X flares occurred on the Sun on the morning of December 30.
 They will reach Earth in the middle of the day on December 31 and cause auroras that can be observed on New Year's Eve.

-Sergei Bogachev, Head of the IKI RAS Laboratory
+Sergey Bogachev, head of the IKI RAS Laboratory

-On Sunday, December 29, 15 powerful flares were recorded on the Sun, one of which also reached the strongest class — X.
+On Sunday, December 29, the Sun recorded 15 powerful flares, one of which also reached the strongest class — X.

 Read related materials: